Ry1and/VCK5000-DFX-devkit/README.md

 # dfx-kernel
-An userspace driver program for FPGA(RTL/HLS) applications that are DFX enabled.
+An user space driver for FPGA(RTL/HLS) applications that are DFX enabled.